timoklein/redo/README.md

 ## Results

-These results were generated using 3 seeds.
+These results were generated using 3 seeds on DemonAttack-v4.
 Note I was not using typical hyperparameters for DQN, but instead chose a hyperparameter set to exaggerate the dormant neuron phenomenon.
 In particular:

 - Updates are done every environment step instead of every 4 steps.